mwbowers/mwbowers.github.io/manuals/cocoon/cl-user-def-calld-to-program.md

 ---
 title: "User Defined Command translated to a CALLD"
-description: "Describes one of the alternatives to translate User Defined commands (calling a class method).
-This guide offers essential tips for integrating custom calls effectively."
+description: "Describes one of the alternatives to translate User-Def commands (calling a class method)."
 ---

 This is possible the simplest Migration Target to define.